 Hull led the Blackhawks to the 1961 Stanley Cup and the WHA’s Winnipeg Jets to three Avco Cup titles (1976, 1978 and 1979).
 He scored 610 NHL goals and 303 WHA goals, including a 77-goal season in 1974-75.
 Hull led the league in goals seven times.
 He is the only player to accomplish the feat.

 Not as big a name as some of the others on this list, Sami Kapanen needs to be mentioned as one of the fastest players in the history of the game.
 One of just six players to ever win two of the NHL’s Fastest Skater competitions, with times of 13.649 in 2000 and 14.039 in 2002.
 Kapanen had bested those numbers though, once recording a lap of 12.7 seconds.

-The father of Toronto Maple Leafs Kasperi Kapanen played in 831 games in his NHL career, scoring 189 goals, 269 assists and 458 points.
+The father of former Toronto Maple Leaf Kasperi Kapanen played in 831 games in his NHL career, scoring 189 goals, 269 assists and 458 points.
 So far, it looks as though his speed has been passed down to his son.